IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 As mentioned earlier there are a couple of challenges in creating a comprehensive SLA compliance ratio.

-Next, organizations should understand that there is no absolute concept of effective or successful incident response.
-Resolving a high-priority incident with just a few minutes of SLA time left may not be regarded as effective as resolving a low-priority incident with hours of SLA time to spare.
+Resolving a high-priority incident with only a few minutes of SLA time remaining may not be as effective as resolving a low-priority incident with hours of SLA time available.

 This shows that relying on the SLA compliance ratio may not always offer a comprehensive picture of how effectively the service provider resolves identified service issues.

 As a result, the gap between IT incident resolution and end-user satisfaction may continue to exist.
-So to get around these limitations, let’s look at some of the SLA best practices.

 5 SLA Best Practices